Pakistan arrests TV official for airing anti-army comment - ExBulletin

 If found guilty, Gill faces a possible death sentence.
 ARY has been taken off the air by order of the country’s media regulator and police have launched an investigation into whether the station’s management was part of a plot to incite troops to mutiny.

-Khan denounced Gil’s arrest as disgraceful and called it a kidnapping, not an arrest.”
-However, in a televised speech on Wednesday, he appeared to distance himself from the case and claimed that the government of his successor Sharif was conspiring to pit his party against the military.
+Khan denounced Gil’s arrest as disgraceful and called it a kidnapping, not an arrest.
+However, in a televised speech on Wednesday, he appeared to distance himself from the matter and claimed his successor Sharif’s government was conspiring to pit his party against the military.

 The government denied the allegation.
 After his ouster, Khan claimed that the country’s army chief, General Qamar Javed Bajwa, was part of an alleged US plot to overthrow him.
 Washington, Sharif and the military have all denied the allegation.

-Information Minister Maryam Aurangzeb insisted at a press conference on Wednesday that Gill had made a seditious statement “against the military on the instructions of Khan.
-She did not give details.
+Information Minister Maryam Aurangzeb insisted at a press conference on Wednesday that Gill had made a riotous statement “against the military on the instructions of Khan”.
+She did not specify.

 According to security officials who spoke to the AP, police are also investigating ARY CEO Salman Iqbal for possible incitement against the military.
 Iqbal was not arrested but some station employees went into hiding, fearing arrest.